stancl/tenancy-docs/source/docs/v3/quickstart.blade.md

 ## Creating a tenant model {#creating-a-tenant-model}

 Now you need to create a Tenant model.
-The package comes with a default Tenant model that has many features, but it attempts to be mostly unopinonated and as such, we need to create a custom model to use domains & databases.
+The package comes with a default Tenant model that has many features, but it attempts to be mostly unopinionated and as such, we need to create a custom model to use domains & databases.
 Create the file `app/Models/Tenant.php` like this:

 ```php
 <?php